isabella232/support-resources.en/help/data-sheets/online.md

     <div>
     <p>Community Forums</p>
     <p><b>Online Forums</b></p>
     <p>Continuous online access to a growing database of technical solutions, product documentation, FAQs and more.
-Thousands of customers can connect on Adobe Community to share best practices and lessons learned.</p>
+Connect with practitioners and other customers on Adobe Community to share best practices and lessons learned.</p>
     </div>
   </td>
   <td>